 Fancy hiking some of the Inca Trail without interrupting your tour?
 We can organize for you to walk the mini Inca Trail on this day and still have a guided tour of the ruins and stay with the group in the evening.
 Please ask us for more details.

 Overnight: Aguas Calientes | Breakfast, Dinner

 Machu Picchu - Cusco.
-Before we board the train back to Cusco there is the opportunity to return to the ruins to watch the sun rise from the mountain tops and explore one of the several hiking trails: follow the steep path up to Huayna Picchu, the conical peak that rises behind the ruins or trek to the vertiginous Inca Bridge, carved into a cliff face (please enquire with the office, as spaces are limited and it's necessary to pre-book).
+Before we board the train back to Cusco there is the opportunity to return to the ruins to watch the sun rise from the mountain tops and explore one of the several hiking trails: follow the steep path up to Huayna Picchu, the conical peak that rises behind the ruins or trek to the vertiginous Inca Bridge, carved into a cliff face (please inquire with the office, as spaces are limited and it's necessary to pre-book).
 In the afternoon we return to Cusco by rail and road, where we have the evening at leisure.